maulahaz/next-banking/README.md

-# Project : Build and Deploy a Banking App with Finance Management Dashboard Using Next.js 14
+# Project : Banking App Using NextJS 14
 ***************************************************************
-By.
+Build and Deploy a Banking App with Finance Management Dashboard Using NextJS 14 By.
 JavaScript Mastery

 ## Notes: